 BORACAY WHERE TO STAY

 I stayed at Bale Mi Resort, which was in a perfect location.
+The beauty of this island is that there are so many epic Boracay resorts that you are spoilt for choice and they are actually surprisingly cheap due to this high level of competition.
 It was less than a minute walk to Bulabog Beach and a short walk to White Beach.
 Restaurants, cafes and bars were conveniently placed in the surrounding streets.

 There was so much space in our room I didn’t know what to do with it.
 It was amazing.
 There’s nothing worse than having no floor space to throw your luggage so having plenty of room made me feel at home straight away.
 A fridge, safe, towels, air conditioning, mosquito nets and hot water were welcome features at Bale Mi Resort.
 None are taken for granted in the Philippines.